About Meta Student

 What we do

-We accept student project datasets together with a short methodology and metadata.
+We accept student project datasets together with a short methodology and de-identified data file.
 Submissions follow a standard template so that datasets can be harmonised, validated, and included in pooled meta-analyses — regardless of discipline.
-Where appropriate, student contributors are offered co-authorship on resulting publications and support for reproducible reporting.
+Where appropriate, student contributors are offered co-authorship on any resulting publications and support for reproducible reporting.

 Core principles

-1. Openness: metadata and analysis scripts are shared where ethical and legal constraints permit.
+- Openness: metadata and analysis scripts are shared as part of any report

-4. Credit: students who contribute meaningful data are recognised and acknowledged.
+- Credit: students who contribute meaningful data are recognised and acknowledged as co-authors.

 The replication problem